teo-tsirpanis/Farkle/designs/7.0/comsharp.md

 Changes to a COM# interface after publication must maintain binary compatibility.
 Binary-incompatible changes include but are not limited to:

 * Making any change to the interface that results in a different vtable representation, e.g. adding, removing, reordering members, or changing the signature of a member.
-Renaming a member or parameter is allowed, as well as changing a parameter in a way that marshalls to the same type as before.
+Renaming a member or parameter is allowed, as well as changing a parameter in a way that marshals to the same type as before.
 * Updating a member to accept or return a COM# interface with a different IID.

 In such cases, the COM# interface is considered a different interface, and as such its IID must be changed.